 If you want to combine classic and modern culture, at Co-operative Travel, we suggest looking for last minute Milan city breaks at Galleria Vittorio Emanuele.
 A magnificent 19th century double-galleried arcade, it houses shops, restaurants and hotels.

 If you’re looking to save money, then why not book ahead?
-Great holiday deals and packages are now available for Milan city breaks in 2017/2018.
+Great holiday deals and packages are now available for Milan city breaks.

 Book an all-inclusive Milan holiday for next year with Co-operative Travel and save money now.